-For more information on entry requirements visit: www.biosecurity.govt.nz/importing/border-clearance/vessels/arrival-process-steps/yachts-and-other-recreational-vessels
+www.mpi.govt.nz/importing/border-clearance/ vessels/arrival-process-steps/yachts-and-otherrecreational-vessels/

 Pursuant to the BIOSECURITY ACT 1993 Sections 18 and 19

 MASTERS DECLARATION FOR FULL BIOSECURITY CLEARANCE

 The vessel master or person in charge of a vessel that has arrived in New Zealand and intends to remain in New Zealand territorial waters (12 nautical miles) for an extended period of time and/or visit any area that is not a Place of First Arrival must complete this declaration, including the attached table of risk goods.
 You are required to declare, in the ATTACHED TABLE OF RISK GOODS (Page 3), all the following on board: risk food, any plants, plant and animal products or artefacts, and any used equipment that is not part of the vessel.